 No, this blog is not about animals (even though a picture of a coyote appears on the blog).
-It’s called “Coyote Blog” in honor of the state of Arizona, and as a reference to the cartoon character Wilie E. Coyote and that small business the cartoon made famous: Acme.
+The name “Coyote Blog” is in honor of the state of Arizona.
+It’s also a reference to the cartoon character Wilie E. Coyote and that small business the cartoon made famous: Acme.

 One of the beauties of a blog is that it lets the author give free reign to his interests.
 This blog very much reflects its author’s interests, and Warren has a wide range of interests.

 He says he got started blogging after buying his own business, when:

 “…lots of people asked me to help them with buying a business of their own, and for help with small business issues, so I started the blog mainly to communicate some of my lessons learned.
 However, since I have the attention span of an 8-year old boy mainlining Hershey bars, my focus widened to politics and economics and sometimes sports and occasionally gadgets.
 In these areas, I blog for sanity.
 In college, I burned to change the world, and to argue with everyone who disagreed with me.
 And, given the political climate at universities, being a proponent of free markets gave me plenty of opportunities to argue.
 Now that I am older, arguing politics with everyone in sight is annoying, not to mention over-taxing.
 The blog has been about right, allowing me to vent my spleen from time to time without irritating my friends and family.”

 Despite the free-ranging nature of some of the topics, you’ll find substantial business content.

 Warren strives to do one substantial post a day.
 These are post with some meaningful value-add, as opposed to short posts simply pointing to other content elsewhere.
 He reports that his link rate from other sites went way up when he started the “substantive post” style of blogging.